10 Best Vegetable Cleavers

 Handle Ergonomics and Control

 Because vegetable prep involves repetitive motion, handle comfort is just as important as blade quality.
-Wooden handles provide a warm, traditional feel and can be shaped for a secure pinch grip, though they may require occasional oiling to prevent drying.
+Wooden handles provide a warm, traditional feel and can be shaped for a secure pinch grip, though they may require occasional oiling to prevent drying or splitting.
 Composite handles such as G10, pakkawood, or Santoprene offer moisture resistance and consistent texture when wet, which is valuable in busy kitchens.

 Maintenance and Longevity